seenthattinker/book-project/introduction.md

 Above all,
 you deceive.

+There are no rules in war except prevail.
+Few who take up the trade ruminate on not prevailing.
+Maybe it's the single mindedness of the war campaign that so transfixes human imagination &mdash;
+the gravity of it all,
+the preciousness of life,
+the fleetingness of it.
+Maybe we can't feel those things unless we risk our lives, and maybe the way we have collectively agreed to this risk is war.
+Could this just be the natural consequence of a sentient being given free will?
+Who can say?
+The best philosophers of the past three millennia have no clue, and nobody else really cares.
+So war persists as the greatest pastime of the human race, with nary a generation since the first in the garden passing all its years in peace.

 If we are understanding the concept of a  campaign correctly, we can see the entirety of human history as a series of endless campaigns.
 It seems as though human beings are hard-wired for a mission statement.